 Long story short: I recommend you start with WordPress, so you avoid any hassle in the future of having to migrate your blog to a different platform.

 1.Choose your hosting provider

 Well your domain or blog will need to be hosted on a platform.
 Which is why there are multiple hosting providers out there who can host the content of your blog.

 Getting into all the tech stuff can get complicated, which is why I recommend you get the hosting + domain from the same provider at once.
 It will make the whole process easier.

-I have been using GoDaddy for years and I highly recommend it.
-It is so easy to use, they’re very professional and they have great customer service/assistance.
+I have also been using GoDaddy for years and I highly recommend it.
+It is so easy to use, they’re very professional and they have great customer service and assistance.

 They currently have an offer of hosting + free domain here.

 They will guide you through the whole setup process once you get started.

 Once you add the hosting to your cart, you will have the option to choose a domain name.

 Now the fun part here – you need to find one that has not been taken before.
 They will give you more suggestions, but I recommend sticking to a “.com” ending to your blog domain (instead of .net or .org).